 However, Rimless glasses are not suitable for long mid-face.
 Sometimes, they can make your face look too elongated.
 If you have a long-mid face, you might want to try frames that are a bit bigger or have more detail on the sides.

 Diamond Face Shape is longer than it is wide.
 Your forehead and jawline will be narrower than your cheekbones.
 Typically you will have a prominent chin as well.

 Like Square Face Shape, Round and Oval Frames are more suitable for you.
 These frames can accentuate the outline of your facial structure like protruded cheekbones to become smoother.
 Cat-eye Frame is a good choice as well.
 They can complement both cheekbones, and add a little bit of volume to where the forehead is a little bit narrower.

-Diamond Face Shape should avoid frames like Rectangle, Square and Wayfarer, which will cause you to look too angular.
+Diamond Face Shape should avoid frames like Rectangle, Square, and Wayfarer, which will cause you to look too angular.

 *Many of you may feel hard to figure out your face shape, it is because most people have a combination of more than one face shape.
 You just need to find your features and avoid glasses that highlight your flaws.

 The key to finding the right frames is to remember that opposites attract.
-Select eyeglasses that contrast from your facial contours and bring symmetry and balance to your prominent features.
+Select eyeglasses that contrast your facial contours and bring symmetry and balance to your prominent features.

 How to Choose Frames Suit Your Skin Tone

 Just as the face shapes help determine which frames look best, so does your skin tone.
 Skin tone sets the tone for high fashion frames.
 People with cool skin tones look best in silver jewelry.
 However, if you're between light and dark shades of brunette, gold is your most flattering color.